Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 - BP

-In the United Kingdom, Master of Mechanical Engineering graduates can choose from a wide range of job possibilities.
+In the United Kingdom, Master of Mechanical Engineering graduates can choose from various job possibilities.
 Here are the top ones:

 Job Position |